christiankopac/obsidian-audiobookshelf-plugin/README.md

 # Audiobookshelf Sync Plugin

-A plugin for Obsidian that syncs your Audiobookshelf library with your notes.
+A plugin that syncs your Audiobookshelf library with your notes.

 ## Features